scylladb/scylla-api-client/README.md

-# Scylla-API
+# Scylla-API-Client
-Scylla API is a command line utility implementing a thin client directly utilizing the Scylla REST API
+Scylla API Client is a command line utility implementing a thin client directly utilizing the Scylla REST API

 ## Requirements